 Similarly, I’ve expanded my crepe batter options, and these gluten-free oat crepes are a perfect example.
 They come togetehr so quickly, plus, unlike crepes made with glutinous flour, there is no need to let the batter rest before using.
 Just blend, pour and cook.

 And as good as the aforementioned lemon sugar, Nutella, and chickpea options are, I must make a filling recommendation for the crepes as a mid-day snack: a spread of almond butter and a handful of diced fruit, and a drizzle of honey or maple syrup.
 Yum!Print

-- 1 rolled oats (certified GF, as needed)
+- 1 cup rolled oats (certified gluten-free, as needed)

 - 1 cup milk of choice (regular, almond, or coconut)

 - 2 large eggs (see notes for vegan option)